Part I | Part II | Part III

 Since he began his career, which has allowed him to join the top one percent income earners of Canada, and live in all-exclusive White enclaves, Kymlicka has been pushing this idea that Canada "must never be allowed to remain white again".

-He tells unsuspecting Canadians that their nation is unique in having embraced immigrant multiculturalism, different from all other nations.
+He tells unsuspecting Canadians that their nation is unique in having embraced immigrant multiculturalism.
 Yet he has spent most of his teaching career in Europe promoting the "unique model of Canadian multiculturalism" because he believes that this "unique" model has to be extended into Europe so as to make that continent "unique" as well.
 The current leaders of Germany, France, England, Sweden etc. are now telling their aboriginal populations that they are unique in their acceptance of immigrant diversity.